ran16/DS-2023-s2-a2/README.md

     * Sending a message
 2. When recieving a message, the reciever will compare its local clock with the recieved clock.
 If the recived clock is greater, then let local clock = recieved clock, otherwise no change.
 Then increase local clock by 1.
 3. When sending a message, increase local clock by 1.
+4. Content servers sync their lamport clock with the Aggregation server with GET time request, before it sends every weather update.

 # Race condition: